 The Company has the following processes and instruments supplementing the channels for dialogue established for relations with Stakeholders:

 a) Adoption of rules or standards: given the importance of Stakeholder engagement in the Group's social responsibility and in external perception by the social environment, internationally recognised rules or standards on the matter, of interest to the Company, are examined and adopted.

 b) Preparation of action plans: in order to improve the Company's relations with Stakeholders and to respond to their concerns, action plans are established as part of multi-annual corporate social responsibility plans, which take into account the specific characteristics of such Stakeholders and the geographic area in which they operate.

-This Stakeholder Relations Policy was initially approved by the Board of Directors on 17 February 2015 and was last amended on 19 February 2019.
+This Policy was initially approved by the Board of Directors on 17 February 2015 and was last amended on 24 February 2020.